laymonage/slides-student-maintainer/slides.md

 transition: none
 ---

-# Publish packages
+# Maintain packages

 <img alt="" class="rounded-md w-lg mx-auto mb-4" src="/django-packages.png" />

 <!--
-Publish packages.
+Maintain packages.

 Django has batteries included, but the superchargers are sold separately.
 For a good reason.